Jervis Bay: Climate

 Jervis Bay experiences an oceanic climate (Köppen climate classification: Cfb), with average maximum temperatures varying from 16 °C in winter to 25 °C in summer tempered by sea breezes.
-The highest recorded temperature is 42.1 °C in January, and the lowest 4.7 °C in August.
+Since 2001, the highest recorded temperature is 42.1 °C on 1 January 2006, and the lowest 4.7 °C on 13 August 2005.
 Hot summer evenings are often relieved by a front of rapidly moving cool air known as a southerly buster.

 Rainfall is fairly evenly distributed throughout the seasons, with a bias to the first half of the year, due to prevailing easterlies.
 Short high intensity rainfall events may happen at any time of the year and can lead to local flooding.
 Jervis Bay also experiences thunderstorms during the warmer months bringing lightning, heavy rain and occasionally hail.
 With an annual rainfall around 1,200 mm, it is wetter than other areas in the South Coast due to its exposed eastward location on a peninsula facing the Tasman Sea, thus making it more susceptible to moist easterly flows.
 Yearly rainfall is influenced by the El Niño-Southern Oscillation.